Complying with the Air Cleaner Regulation

 4. When were the compliance dates, and what has been required since those dates?

-Since 2009, manufacturers have been required to notify their distributors, retailers, and sellers about the regulation and provide copies of the final regulation to them, and to provide documentation to CARB that this has been accomplished as required in Section 94807 of the regulation.
+Since 2009, all manufacturers of air cleaners sold in California, including those used for exempted industrial uses, have been required to notify their distributors, retailers, and sellers about the regulation and provide copies of the final regulation to them, and to provide documentation to CARB that this has been accomplished as required in Section 94807 of the regulation.
 Since 2010, air cleaner models marketed or sold in California have had to be tested and certified as required by the regulation, including air cleaners sold via the Internet.
-After that date, no person or business was permitted to manufacture, sell, supply, offer for sale or introduce into commerce, for use in California, any indoor air cleaning device for use or intended for use in occupied spaces unless the device is certified by CARB to produce an ozone emission concentration that does not exceed 0.050 parts per million (ppm).
 Since 2011, all packaging must show the required label indicating certification, which must be printed on the package.
-Air cleaning devices must be marked as required, and must meet and continue to meet all regulation requirements.
 Please see the manufacturers webpage for updates.

 5. Are any air cleaners excluded or exempt from the regulation?

 Yes.
 Air cleaners manufactured, marketed, and used solely for certain specified industrial uses (see Question 6) or are a fully integrated “in-duct” system (see Question 7), are currently exempt from the regulation.
-However, air cleaners used for industrial use purposes must be marketed solely through industrial supply outlets or businesses and prominently labeled as “Solely for industrial use.
+However, air cleaners used for industrial use purposes must be marketed solely for the exempted purposes and prominently labeled as “Solely for industrial use.
 Potential health hazard: emits ozone.”

 6. What does “industrial use” or “industrial application” mean?